-When finished, the "Action" screen will appear.
-You can select "Send" to send the message right away, "Save Outbox" to save this message to outbox, or "Change Opt" to access the options for this message:
+When finished, you can select "Send" soft key to send the message right away.
+Also, you can press ▲ or ▼ on the scroll key to the option field and press "Edit" soft key to access the options for this message.
+These options are shown as follows: